REU Research Teams

 Broader impacts of this project: There is a great unmet need for new antimicrobials, and this project will examine novel approaches to their discovery – species-selective screening; and focused access to attractive producers.
 Identifying compounds will validate these approaches, leading to their broad application.
 Beyond this study, the project will provide students with fundamental skills needed to address a broad range of questions in microbiology, natural product chemistry, and drug discovery.

-Student Involvement in Project: Students will help design experiments to reveal the importance of mitochondria in the reproductive system.
-Dr. Apfeld will focus on germline (oocyte) aging and Dr. Cram on the role in the somatic gonad (the smooth muscle-like cells that keep things moving through the system).
-We know mitochondria are needed for energy, but they also play very important roles in calcium and redox signaling, which are critical for cell function.
-Students will select candidate genes to study and will design and test their own hypotheses about how these genes might affect mitochondrial and reproductive system function.
+Student Involvement in Project: Students will help design experiments to reveal the importance of oxidative stresses in animal physiology.
+Dr. Apfeld will focus on neuronal control of response to oxidative stress and Dr. Cram on the role of redox signaling in the worm’s reproductive system.
+Students will select candidate genes to study and will design and test their own hypotheses about how these genes might affect the animal’s response to oxidative stress.

 What Students will Learn: Students will learn the fundamentals of designing, implementing, and interpreting experiments and communicating their results to others.
 They will learn how to disrupt gene function in C. elegans using RNA interference and genetic approaches including CRISPR-Cas9, will perform molecular cloning techniques including PCR, DNA electrophoresis, and DNA purification, will help make their own transgenic nematodes, and will visualize fluorescent proteins in living cells using 4D confocal microscopy.
-Students will learn how to explain what they are doing to a broad range of scientists and non-scientists.
+Students will learn how to properly use statistics and how to explain what they are doing to a broad range of scientists and non-scientists.

 Broader impacts of this project: Our students will learn to use the tools of molecular cell biology and genetics to address scientific questions.
 Through working in our research team, they will gain in confidence in themselves as capable scientists.
 Our program is designed to also help them build leadership skills and to learn how to communicate their passion for science to others.
 This will help them serve as ambassadors for STEM education when they return to their home institutions and move forward in their careers.